 Yes, students are still eligible for financial assistance if not receiving OSAP.
 However, there is an expectation that applicants first access the OSAP program (or government funding from their home province, if not a resident of Ontario).

 Yes.
-Bursaries are considered part of a student's taxable income for the year by the Canada Revenue Agency.
+All awards such as scholarships and bursaries are considered part of a student's taxable income for the year by the Canada Revenue Agency.
 The College will issue T4A forms to all bursary recipients for each tax year a student receives financial assistance.

 What if I am receiving government assistance from a province other than Ontario?